 3. Absence of a Common Language: A standardised framework is necessary to ensure consistent communication about accessibility requirements.

-Access4You addresses these issues through a comprehensive auditing process.
-The initiative collects data on various aspects of a building’s accessibility, such as entrances, pathways, staircases, elevators, hotel rooms, and bathrooms.
-Supported by specialised software, the data collection is digital, objective, and detailed.
+Access4you addresses these issues through a comprehensive auditing process.
+The expert auditors collect data on various aspects of a building’s accessibility, such as entrances, pathways, staircases, elevators, hotel rooms, bathrooms, ramps, tactile elements, and audio induction loops..
+Supported by specialised self developed software, the data collection is digital, objective, and detailed.
 This rigorous process involves more than a thousand questions, along with measurements and photographs to ensure accuracy.

-1. For Users: Detailed accessibility information is made available through a website and mobile app, allowing users to filter and personalise the data according to their needs.
+1. For Users: Detailed accessibility information is made available for free on a location profile that building owners can share on their own channels, and through Access4you’s website and mobile app, allowing users to filter and personalise the data according to their needs.
 This transparency empowers individuals with disabilities to plan their activities with confidence.

-2. For Building Owners: The audit report provides building owners with a clear picture of their building’s accessibility status and suggests areas for improvement.
-The certification and scoring system also facilitate benchmarking and help owners understand how their buildings compare to others in terms of accessibility.
+2. For Building Owners: The audit report provides building owners with a clear picture of their building’s accessibility status and proposes detailed development suggestions.
+The access4you® international certification mark and Access4you Score system also facilitate KPI setting and help owners understand how their buildings compare to others in terms of accessibility while providing valuable S data to their ESG reports.